jasperroebroek/focal-stats/docs/source/index.rst

 Focal statistics for python
 ***************************

 This module aims to provide focal statistics for python, that runs without the installation of extensive GIS packages.
+It is mainly based on numpy.
+For more details see the documentation.

+The package implements three different categories of spatial statistics:

+* focal statistics (:mod:`focal_stats`), which are calculated as a moving window over input rasters (2D)
+* grouped statistics (:mod:`grouped_stats`), which calculates the statistics based on strata (xD)
+* strata statistics (:mod:`strata_stats`), which calculates the statistics for each stratum and reapplies it to the input raster (2D).
+This depends on the grouped statistics module.

-The only dependency is numpy.
-Additionally, the package provides sliding window functionality to implement your own focal statistics functions (see Tutorials).
+focal statistics functions (see Tutorials).
 This is implemented in line with :func:`numpy.lib.stride_tricks.sliding_window_view`, but extends its functionality.